mvolkmann/blog/src/swift/ARKit.md

 - Long press it in the left nav.
 - Tap "Delete".

+### Images

+Images can be added to a model.
+One way to do this is to:

+1. Copy a photo from the Photos app to the Files app using the share sheet button.
+1. Add a Frame object from the Arts category to a Reality Composer project.
+1. Edit the Frame object and select the image from the Files app.

+Another way is to drag an image into a Reality Composer scene.
+This is easy to do in macOS, but it's unclear how to do this in iOS.

+### Sounds

+Audio files such as those created by the "Voice Memo" app can be played by a behavior.

+To play a voice memo with an object is tapped:

+1. Open the Voice Memo app.
+1. Record a new voice memo.
+1. Tap the share sheet button.
+1. Save the voice memo in the Files app.
+1. In Reality Composer, add a "Tap & Play Sound" behavior to an object.
+1. In the Trigger, select an object that will be tapped to play the sound.
+1. In the "Play Sound" action, tap "Choose" for "Audio Clip".
+1. In the dialog that appears, tap "Import".
+1. Locate the voice memo in the Files app and open it.
+1. Select the newly imported sound.

 ### AR Mode

 In iOS (iPhone or iPad) display a model and execute its behaviors